-Dr. Powell and Dr. Lee diagnose HPV through a Pap test.
+Dr. Powell diagnoses HPV through a Pap test.
 A Pap test, part of a routine well-woman exam, test shows abnormal results if irregular cells are present.
 Applying a vinegar solution to a wart also determines if an HPV infection has taken hold.
 The wart will turn white in the solution.
-Drs.
-Lee and Powell explain any testing and diagnosis options with you before the test.
+Dr. Powell explains any testing and diagnosis options with you before the test.

 The most common symptom of HPV is warts.
 Warts differ in appearance on different parts of the body.
 You may notice flat warts on or near your genitals; rough, raised bumps on the hands or elbows; or hard, grainy growths on your feet.
 The good news is that HPV is usually defeated by your immune system before warts form.